 First, we want to thank you for your ongoing support through these difficult times.
-And we want you to know that we will continue to be here for you—although we have had to make some changes.
+And we want you to know that we will continue to be here for you—although in Victoria there continue to be some changes to keep you and your family safe.

 In Australia, services for people with disability have been recognised as essential.
 To make sure we can continue to support you in the safest ways possible, we are following State Government advice closely.